jnv/node-red-contrib-lifx/README.md

 With this node you can control [LIFX](http://lifx.co/) light bulbs using [Node-RED](http://nodered.org/).
 The module is mostly a wrapper for unofficial (but great) [lifxjs library](https://github.com/magicmonkey/lifxjs).

+## Deprecated

+This repository is not maintained anymore, but it lives on in [node-red-contrib-lifx2](https://www.npmjs.com/package/node-red-contrib-lifx2) by [Diego Pamio](https://github.com/diegopamio).

 ## Firmware Compatibility

 This node depends on lifxjs library version 0.2.1, which should be compatible with the latest versions of LIFX firmware (1.5 was tested).